sarahgcampbell/Shiny_RCI/citation.md

 #### Attribution

-This App is free and licenced under XXX.
+This App is free and licenced under GPL.
 Here is how you can cite and reference this app in APA 7.
 <br>

-Campbell, S. (2025). *Compute RCI from SD and reliability*.
-Retrieved from https://github.com/sarahgcampbell
+Campbell, S. (2025). *RCI Calculator*.
+Retrieved from https://github.com/sarahgcampbell/Shiny_RCI

 <br>
 <br>